Herb Roasted Chicken

 Instructions

-- Drizzle the melted butter all over the chicken.
+• Drizzle the melted butter all over the chicken.
+Or use a basting brush to brush the melted butter on the chicken.

-- Place in the preheated oven and bake for 1 hour 15 minutes until the chicken is golden brown.
-Rotate pan halfway through cooking for even browning.
-Loosely cover the chicken with foil around 45 minutes if it is browning too quickly.
+• Place in the preheated oven and bake for 1 hour 15 minutes until the chicken is golden brown and cooked through.
+Rotate the pan halfway through cooking for even browning.
+Loosely cover the chicken with foil after about 45 minutes if it is browning too quickly.
+The chicken is cooked through when the thickest part of the chicken reaches an internal temperature of 165 degrees Fahrenheit when checked with an instant-read meat thermometer.

 Notes